Scottiepip/Election_Analysis/README.md

 ## Election-Audit Summary
 This script can easily be modified to fit any other types of election audit by just modify the type of the varialesin the sript.
-For example, we
+For example, we use it in a municial election or a district school board election.